Shifted Symplectic Geometry by Examples: Introduction

 In order to have a global, intrinsic, and model-independent approach to shifted symplectic structures, it seems unavoidable to use the abstract language of derived geometry (see e.g.~\cite{HAG-II}).
 This approach is taken in the aforementioned seminal paper \cite{PTVV} by Pantev--Toën--Vaquié--Vezzosi, which introduced shifted symplectic structures on derived stacks, and it allows them to prove very general structural results.
 It has several crucial advantages: \begin{itemize} \item It makes it easier to prove general results, and even to \textit{define} things in full generality. \item It is intrinsic: geometric objects are often defined in a very natural way, and more traditional constructions are obtained by \textit{computation}.
-It then becomes tautological that different constructions/computations lead to the same object. \item It works under very mild assumptions, and thus it allows dealing with rather singular spaces. \end{itemize} But everything has a cost: \begin{itemize} \item The foundations of derived geometry use a lot of abstract homotopy theory (including even $\infty$-categories in more modern expositions).
-This means that there is a lot of material that one has to learn to understand even the most basic definitions. \item Going back to examples and explicit computations within a specific model can be difficult, and it is not very much rewarded (especially when everyone in the community is already convinced about what the outcome will be in the end). \end{itemize} As a result, the literature on shifted symplectic geometry is often perceived as too abstract and not so much connected to the interests of many geometers.
+It then becomes tautological that different constructions/computations lead to the same object. \item It works under very mild assumptions, and thus it allows dealing with rather singular spaces. \end{itemize} But everything has a cost: \begin{itemize} \item The foundations of derived geometry use a lot of abstract homotopy theory (including $\infty$-categories in more modern expositions).
+This means that there is a lot of material that one has to learn to understand even the most basic definitions. \item Going back to examples and explicit computations within a specific model can be difficult\footnote{Note that the difficulties with explicit computations are often not a purely derived problem, but appear equally well at the classical level: objects with a clean moduli space description often have a local geometry that is poorly understood.}. \end{itemize} As a result, the literature on shifted symplectic geometry is often perceived as too abstract and not so much connected to the interests of many geometers.

 Despite this, there has recently been some really great work in Poisson geometry that makes use of the language and intuition of shifted symplectic geometry (see e.g.~\cite{Cueca-Zhu,Crooks-Mayrand} and references therein), while still technically relying on ``good old'' models.
 It seems that the gap between communities remains.
 This set of lecture notes does not at all pretend to fill this gap, but tries to provide a bottom-up introduction to (the abstract approach to) shifted symplectic geometry.